ビザの申請は千葉でビザ申請を専門で行なっているamie行政書士へ

 Japanese Third Generation (Nikkei Sansei) refers to immigrants from Japan and their descendants.
 As of 2017, it was estimated that there were approximately 4 million Nikkei Sansei worldwide, with two-thirds of them residing in Central and South America, playing a significant role in preserving and promoting Japanese culture.

 We often receive inquiries from Nikkei Sansei individuals who express a desire to live in Japan, reconnecting with their grandparents’ roots.
-In this article, we aim to provide an explanation of the visa application process, focusing on the required documents for Nikkei Sansei individuals.
+We understand that this is a deeply personal and important journey, and while the prospect of navigating visa applications can seem complex, we are here to make it as smooth as possible for you.
+In this article, we aim to provide a clear explanation of the visa application process, focusing on the required documents for Nikkei Sansei individuals.

 Visa Types